amitsaha/echorand.me/content/posts/kubernetes-notes.md

 The  summarized version of how pod security policies are enforced in practice is:

-- Create a policy (`psp`)
+- Cluster admin creates a policy (`psp`)
-- Create a cluster role allowing usage of the policy
+- Cluster admin creates a cluster role allowing usage of the policy
-- Create a cluster role binding assigning subjects to the above role and hence allow usage of the policy
+- CLuster admin creates a cluster role binding assigning subjects to the above role and hence allow usage of the policy

 On an AWS [EKS cluster](https://docs.aws.amazon.com/eks/latest/userguide/pod-security-policy.html), we can see there is an existing policy already defined: